Set up services and payments in proposals

 - Click Save (when configuring a package) or just proceed to the next step if there’s a single service list.

 You can collect a deposit when the client signs the proposal.
+The deposit goes to the client’s credit balance, and you create the invoice from the signed proposal with one click when you’re ready to bill .
 This ensures you receive payment before starting work on tax returns, audits, or advisory projects.

 How to set up